 Born in Milwaukee, Wisconsin, in 1960, Jeffrey Dahmer displayed troubling behavior following childhood surgery.
 He committed his first murder in 1978, and was arrested multiple times before claiming his second victim, in 1987.
 In addition to killing the men and teenagers he lured home, he mutilated, photographed and performed sexual acts on the victims’ corpses, keeping body parts as mementos.
 Dahmer was captured in 1991 and sentenced to 16 life terms.
 He was killed by fellow prison inmate Christopher Scarver in 1994.
 (Source)

-The film takes a look into the life of Dahmer before his arrest and conviction for serial murders.
+The film takes a look at the life of Dahmer before his arrest and conviction for serial murders.
 As a chocolate factory worker, he hunts for young attractive males to turn into unconscious (eventually dead) human sex toys.
-Jeremy Renner portrayal of Dahmer is brilliant.
+Jeremy Renner‘s portrayal of Dahmer is brilliant.

 Read More: Best Stalker Movies of All Time